-My daughter was born a few days ago.
+My daughter was born in 2019.
 And I took some much needed time to just get away from everything.
 I was present for her and my wife and helped as much as possible.
 So grateful for the opportunity God has given me.
 In that time I also spoke with many of you, and wanted to give back and share some knowledge and experience with all of you.
 Between sexuality and finances, you wanted to learn more about managing your finances and well, becoming wealthier.
 I wanted to start with a few principles, and later go in depth about each one of the topics and then some.
 If you want to add anything please don't hesitate to reach out via email or commenting below.

 The first principle is that God is the source of everything.
 Philippians 4:19 says, "My God shall supply all your need according to his riches in glory by Christ Jesus."
 Proverbs 8:20,21 adds, "I lead in the way of righteousness, in the midst of the paths of judgment: that I may cause those that love me to inherit substance; and I will fill their treasures."

 And 2 Corinthians 9:8 says: "And God is able to make all grace abound toward you; that ye, always having all sufficiency in all things, may abound to every good work."
 Whenever we need money or possessions, prayer is the answer.
 Look to the Lord, because He will provide it-according to His will.

 The second principle is that of giving.
 Luke 6:38, a key verse, says, "Give, and it shall be given unto you; good measure, pressed down, and shaken together, and running over, shall men give unto your bosom.
 For with the same measure that ye mete withal it shall be measured to you again."
 According to Deuteronomy 14:23, one purpose of tithing was to teach the people of Israel to put God first in their lives.